driesvints/vat-calculator/README.md

 ### Preconfigured routes

-In order for VAT Calculator JS to work properly, these routes will be added to your application.
+In order for VatCalculator JS to work properly, these routes will be added to your application.
 If you don't want to use the Javascript library, you can of course disable the routes in the <a href="#configuration">configuration</a> file.

 Method | Route | Usage
 ------ | ----- | -----